mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 settlements that are only reachable along known paths.
-The dense canopy of a jungle environment makes signalling difficult and elevated, eye-sight observation almost impossible; locating a group of survivors in a jungle is most effectively done with sensors locking- onto positioning relays and personal ID transmitters, although the climate and plethora of mobile fauna may mask or confuse signals.
+The dense canopy of a jungle environment makes signalling difficult and elevated, eye-sight observation almost impossible; locating a group of survivors in a jungle is most effectively done with sensors locking-onto positioning relays and personal ID transmitters, although the climate and plethora of mobile fauna may mask or confuse signals.

 NAVIGATION AND MOVEMENT

 Jungles are often very wet with many rivers which can be fast flowing and contain harmful parasites or dangerous fauna.
 Heavy rain can produce rapid bank erosion and white water rapids or heavy